steven-serruya/BuySellListingWebsite/README.md

     - password: labber
     - database: midterm
 3. Install all dependencies (using the npm install command).
+4. Start PostgreSQL 10 database server:
+startpostgres
-4. Fix to binaries for sass: npm rebuild node-sass
+5. Fix to binaries for sass: npm rebuild node-sass
-5. Reset database: npm run db:reset
+6. Reset database: npm run db:reset
     - Check the db folder to see what gets created and seeded in the SDB
-6. Run the server: npm run local
+7. Run the server: npm run local

 ## How to use the app